rlew631/presstamfg/README.md

 Run `yarn build` and `firebase deploy` to deploy the app to: presstamfg.web.app

 ToDo:
-- Get pics from current site
+- Crop and edit part pics from folder on the desktop
+- get part pics from the PDF deck sent to stu (should be in google drive)
 - change logo
 - Add CAGE and DUNS
 - Go through unused copy in src/copy.json